 What are wholesale gas prices?

-Wholesale gas prices are the price that energy suppliers pay to buy the gas that they then sell to us.
+Wholesale gas prices are the rates that energy suppliers pay to buy the gas in bulk, and then turn around to sell to customers.

 Where does wholesale gas come from?